KerwannTEP/CARP/README.md

 where $F_{\mathrm{rot}}(J_{\mathrm{r}},L,L_{z})$ is the distribution function in action space for the rotating cluster, $F_{\mathrm{tot}}(J_{\mathrm{r}},L)$ is the distribution function for the associated non-rotating cluster and $\alpha$ is the rotation parameter (between -1 and 1).

+This repository makes use of the Julia Language  (see [Bezanson et al. (2017)](https://doi.org/10.1137/141000671)), whose repository is located at [JuliaLang](https://github.com/JuliaLang/julia/tree/master).

 ## Installation

 Install Julia by following the instructions at [julialang.org/downloads/](https://julialang.org/downloads/).